-What is Texas HB 300?
+What is Texas H.B.
+300?

 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that defines minimum privacy and security standards.
 This law applies to healthcare organizations.
 PHI stands for Protected Health Information.
 The HIPAA Privacy Rule provides federal protections for PHI held by covered entities.

 HIPAA naturally covers healthcare organizations based in Texas, but they also must comply with state laws.
 Texas has some of the most stringent laws in the United States as far as health.
-The Texas HB 300 (Texas House Bill 300) includes these laws.
+The Texas H.B.
+300 (Texas House Bill 300) includes these laws.

 Fewer things are as personal, private, or important as medical records.
 Texas lawmakers were serious about protecting sensitive information when they passed TX H.B.
 300 in 2011.

 Texas H.B.
-300 goes above and beyond federal HIPAA regulations to keep PHI secure.
+300 goes beyond federal HIPAA regulations to keep PHI secure.

 If a Texas organization is non-compliant with HIPAA guidelines, it could also be fined for TX H.B.
 300 violations.